Rocky: The Revenge: Release

+Reception

 The film released to negative reviews.

 A critic from The Times of India opined that "The story is what 80s staple revenge dramas are made of and could have worked in today’s time had a little more attention been paid to the narration".
 A critic from the Deccan Chronicle noted that "Had the director concentrated on a tauter screenplay keeping the present scenario in mind, the film would have been more palatable".
-Regarding the Telugu version titled Namaste Nestama, a critic from 123 Telugu wrote "On the whole, Namaste Nesthama is a very old school revenge drama that has nothing going its way."